On independent sets in random graphs: Introduction and Results

-Our above results on the structure of the sets $\cS_k(G(n,m))$ imply that \whp\ the mixing time of the metropolis process is exponential if the parameter $\lambda$ is tuned so that it tries to ascend to independent sets bigger than $\frac{\ln d}d\cdot n$.
+Our above results on the structure of the sets $\cS_k(G(n,m))$ imply that \whp\ the mixing time of the Metropolis process is exponential if the parameter $\lambda$ is tuned so that the Metropolis process tries to ascend to independent sets bigger than $(1+\epsilon_d)\frac{\ln d}d\cdot n$.

 \begin{corollary} There is $\eps_d\ra0$ such that for $\lambda>1$ with